FixelAlgorithmsTeam/fixel/_posts/2019-12-26-fixel-contrastica-3-user-guide.md

 As can be seen, the *resolution* parameter create different local contrast effect for different values.

 <!-- Retina Display Support - https://stackoverflow.com/a/13746012/195787 -->
-![][Figure007]{: class="center-img" width="900" height="600"}
+![][Figure007]{: class="center-img" width="900" height="850"}

-The above figure is displays the effect of the *Threshold Level* parameter.
+The above figure displays the effect of the *Local Contrast Level* parameter.
-The *Threshold Level* parameter allows regulating the effect in order to prevent noise and artifact amplifications.
+The *Local Contrast Level* parameter sets the contrast level amplification level.
-As can be seen above, with higher regulation the over sharpened edged are regulated and the effect is limited on those.
+As can be seen above, the higher the value the more the local contrast pop is pronounced.

 <!-- Retina Display Support - https://stackoverflow.com/a/13746012/195787 -->
 ![][Figure008]{: class="center-img" width="900" height="600"}